 If you do not report your earnings to SSA on a monthly basis, there is a risk that SSA could pay you more benefits than you are owed if your earnings change.
 If this happens, SSA will send you an overpayment notice.

 The demonstration will end in June 2021.
 Once the demonstration ends, you will return to SSA’s current rules.
 You will receive a letter before POD ends with information about what will happen after POD ends.
+Although Trial Work Period (TWP) months will not be determined under the new POD rules, any unused Trial Work Period (TWP) months will be available when the POD study ends.

 Your participation in POD could end earlier than June 2021 if you choose to withdraw from the study or if SSA determines you are no longer eligible for SSDI benefits.
 You can re-apply for SSDI benefits after a termination.
 If your re-application is successful and your SSDI benefits re-start before June 2021, then you will still be able to participate in POD.
 You will automatically return to either the current rules group or the new POD rules group—whichever group you were enrolled in before your termination.